 Another amazing tool from Google that’s free for the basic version.
 The basic version is good enough for most bloggers, personal websites, and small businesses too.

 If you have a Google account then just head over to the Google Tag Manager website and sign in.

 Don’t have a Google account?
 (What rock have you been living under?)
 There’s a big green button on the tag manager website to sign up for a free account.
 Do that.

-Once you log in at the website you’ll have to set your website up.
+Once you log in to the website you’ll have to set your website up.

 How To Set It Up

 When you first sign into the Google Tag Manager site (you have to select the tag manager from the sign in drop-down menu) there will be a new account wizard.